SwindleA/phishing_detection_extension/README.md

+## Work in progress
+Currently, the code is hard coded to work with specific users.
+Future work will be towards making the project available to anyone.

+# Phishing Detection System
-browswer extension to help detect phishing emails. could also be a plug-in to outlook.
+Browswer extension to help detect phishing emails. could also be a plug-in to outlook.
 The goal of the code is to have a back-end that handles requests from any front-end and determine if email is phishing or not.

+## Key features
+* Interaction with Gmail API
+* Interaction with ChatGPT API
+* Google Chrome Extension

 // TODO: Outline how to run extension and backend.